microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 ## Defining and Creating Runtime Representations

-The *PropertyBinder* provides functionality for managing the definition, creation and fetching of runtime representations associated with HFDM properties.
+The *DataBinder* provides functionality for managing the definition, creation and fetching of runtime representations associated with HFDM properties.

-Typically, a component will register one or more runtime representations for a given *Property* with the *PropertyBinder*, to provide functionality to users of the component.
-Users of the runtime representation can use the *PropertyBinder* to fetch the instance of a runtime representation for a given *Property*, and the *PropertyBinder* will create it if it doesn't already exist.
-The *PropertyBinder* will also take care to destroy the runtime representations when the associated *Property* is destroyed.
+Typically, a component will register one or more runtime representations for a given *Property* with the *DataBinder*, to provide functionality to users of the component.
+Users of the runtime representation can use the *DataBinder* to fetch the instance of a runtime representation for a given *Property*, and the *DataBinder* will create it if it doesn't already exist.
+The *DataBinder* will also take care to destroy the runtime representations when the associated *Property* is destroyed.
 In the case of the example above, both the CameraModel and THREE.PerspectiveCamera runtime representations will be